Image by WordSwag

-Plants need light: an experiment for children ages 7 and up (or younger with the help of an adult).
-This experiment will teach a child that plants need sunlight to grow.
-Plants use a process call photosynthesis to make their own food.
-Photosynthesis is using energy from the make sun to make sugars out of carbon dioxide and water.
-In the following experiment, you will see the process of phototropism, how the plant will twist and turn to reach towards the light.
+Seeking the Light: an experiment for children ages seven and up (or younger with the help of an adult).
+Plants use a process called photosynthesis to make their own food.
+Photosynthesis is using energy from the sun to make sugars out of carbon dioxide and water.
+In the following experiment, a child will learn that plants need sunlight to grow by seeing firsthand the process of phototropism, how the plant will twist and turn to reach towards the light.

 - shoe box

 - potted runner bean

 - sharp knife or scissors